granitebps/crypto-price-alert/README.md

 - Create `alert.json` and fill the file with array of data below
 - Create `alias.json` and fill the file with object of data below.
 This must be filled if you're not using default price vendor and `pair` value is different than default price vendor `pair` value
 - Build the application with `go build main.go`
-- Run the app using cron
+- This app already build with scheduler, so you just need to adjust the time.

 ## Config